Dunkin’ Donuts in St. John’s County

 Many of St. Augustine’s local businesses are corner joints selling homemade datil jam and one-of-a-kind shell necklaces.
 However, locally owned shops come in a variety of sizes and colors – like orange and pink.

 For example, Dunkin’ Donuts.
 The county’s delicious coffee shops are owned and operated by no other than a couple of locals!
 Born and raised in the oldest city, John Griffey infused St. Augustine with the delicious coffee and donut joint.
 St. John’s County embraced Dunkin’ Donuts with open arms.
-In fact, there are now one dozen stores thriving in the community.
+In fact, there are nearly a dozen stores thriving in the community.

 A few years ago, John and Jean Griffey (business partner and wife), were living life like that of small business owners – making the donuts so to speak.
 St. Augustine bid them well and before they knew it life was all sunshine and martinis.
 Now, most days you can find the duo lounging on St. Augustine Beach or hitting balls at the range.